Showing posts with label 1992. Show all posts

 Whilst pressing - Up will perform a leap (with left/right movement).
 Down will throw an object/spit, depending on what you have collected.
 Left/Right (your facing direction) is used to hit/punch.
 Doing the same, in reverse, Lemmy shoots a guitar cord (to vaporize enemies using magic).

 Your movements around the screens are fluent without lag.
 You can even use parts of the scenery to avoid pitfalls, like caverns.
-Enemies will attack in packs of 3-5 but aren't the most rapid movers.
+Enemies will attack in packs of 3-5, but they aren't the most rapid movers.
 That gives us plenty of time to run around picking our own battles.
 I found myself using the same attack pattern - face them/fire.
-It works well but I would have liked to jump-kick or something else for extra variety.
+It works well, but I would have liked to jump-kick or something else for extra variety.

 Opponents suffer a knockback with each hit but only die after being clobbered a few times.
 I found it best to hit/knockback and turn around to do the same on the next guy before repeating these sexy moves on the first.
-After a few beatings, they perish leaving behind a bonus - coins (points), Motorheads (magic for guitar cord and magic spells), beer (energy), a jar of cockles, and whiskey (powers a belch aka a superpower).
+After a few beatings, they perish, leaving behind a bonus coin (points), Motorheads (magic for guitar cord and magic spells), beer (energy), a jar of cockles, and whiskey (powers a belch, aka a superpower).

 Magic can also conjure three spells activated by pressing the Spacebar...
 1) a dolly bird appears to distract the enemies.
 2) the Motorhead logo emerges to damage the bad guys.
 3) instantly kill everyone on screen.